-Stakeholder management is the process of managing the expectation of anyone that has an interest in a project or will be effected by its deliverables or outputs.
+Stakeholder management is the process of managing the expectation of anyone that has an interest in a project or will be affected by its deliverables or outputs.

 It is impossible to make everyone happy all the time, but you can certainly do everything within your power to give customers your best performance.